 Sorry… This form is closed to new submissions.

-- Monitor, assess, report, and conduct analysis of general Northern West Bank protection issues and specific issues as identified in the Area of Responsibility.
+- Monitor, assess, report and conduct analysis of protection issues and specific issues in the Gaza strip

 - Support the monitoring and assessment of humanitarian developments.

 - Supports OCHA’s advocacy role in the oPt.